kala13x/banti/README.md

 Afther insert, module hides itself from module list by default, so it can not be detected with 'lsmod' command.

 #### Remove
-If those modules is no longer requires for you, you can just unload from modules
+If those modules is no longer required for you, you can just unload from modules
 ```
 rmmod keylog
 rmmod bantikit